geraldng1407/Movie-Recommendation-System/README.md

 The project contains the following files:
 * `Main.ipynb`: Jupyter notebook containing the code to load data, vectorize movie tags, generate similarity matrix, and make recommendations
 * `movies_list.pkl`: Pickle file containing the filtered movie dataframe
-* `similarity.pkl`: Pickle file containing the pre-computed similarity matrix
+* `similarity.pkl`: Pickle file containing the pre-computed similarity matrix (This file is not in the repository because it is too big)
 * `dataset.csv`: Movie dataset used for training

 ## Usage